applebuddy/TOEIC-Speaking-Study/README.md

 ## Q9

+I have to do some work during my stay.
+Will I be able to send e-mails from my room?

+- Yes.
+You will be able to send e-amils.
+The hotel has Wi-Fi in all the guest rooms.

 I header that there are two applicants who have more than 10 years of experience in their field.

 - I'm sorry, but you have the wrong information. only Nicole Baxter has more than 10 years.
 She has 11 years and 7 months of experience.
 She is applying for the web content executive position at 3:30 P.M.